magento/devdocs/guides/v2.0/comp-mgr/compman-main-pg.md

 *	`language` for a language package used to translate the Magento storefront and Admin
 *	`theme` for a collection of styles that affect the look of the storefront or Admin
 *	`library` for a library&mdash;such as a shared third-party library
-*	`component` for anything that must be installed in the Magento root directory (this is a relatively uncommon type)
+*	`component` for any type of component that must be installed in the Magento root directory (this is a relatively uncommon type)

 We also use `metapackage` to group components; Magento Community Edition (CE) and Magento Enterprise Edition (EE) are examples of metapackages.